Fohdeesha/quanta-brocade/documentation/config.md

 ```
 That's enough to get you going.
 Some more useful general commands:

-show a table of all interfaces:
+Show a table of all interfaces:
 ```
 show interface brief
 ```